What is it with me and the loaf cakes at the moment? I have no idea why I keep making them.

 - Stir together the flax, cocoa, soda and salt in a bowl.

-- In a jug, whisk together the vanilla, honey, egg, pumpkin and cashew butter with a fork.
-Pour into the dry ingredients and mix until well combined.
+- Pour the wet mixture into the dry ingredients and mix until well combined.

 - Pour into a greased, lined 1lb loaf pan (line it with a bit of an overhang so you can lift the cake out easily).
 Scatter over the chocolate chips and push them into the batter.
 Bake for 40-50 minutes until the cake doesn't wobble when you shake the pan (the skewer test doesn't really work with this).